saltzm/async_io_uring/README.md

 See the `examples` directory for an echo client and server that use the event loop.

-\* The exception is `poll_update`.
-If you need this for some reason, please create an issue.
+\* If you need this for some reason, please create an issue.

 # Background